artsy/README/playbooks/deployments.md

 ## Recommendations

 - Pull requests undergo the full test suite and any other linting or coverage steps imposed by the project.
-- Once merged to the `master` branch and successfully tested/built, changes are automatically pushed to the container registry and deployed to staging by CI steps.
+- Once merged to the `main` branch and successfully tested/built, changes are automatically pushed to the container registry and deployed to staging by CI steps.
 - Any necessary pre-deploy steps (such as migrations) or post-deploy steps occur automatically during the deploy.
 - A `staging` branch is updated based on each deploy to the staging environment.
 - Opening, reviewing, and merging a pull request from the `staging` to the `release` branch triggers a promotion from the staging to production environment (i.e., a release).
+- Whenever possible, production releases should proceed automatically, typically after having been open for 24 hours.
-- For visibility, announce any production releases in [#dev](https://artsy.slack.com/messages/dev).
+- For visibility, announce any manual production releases in [#dev](https://artsy.slack.com/messages/dev).

 ## Tools